 For forty years on, since the halcyon New Wave Of British Heavy Metal era, a movement that spawned only a handful of superstars, there has been a English-borne act plying their trade sporadically through touring or recording like errant paladins searching for honor more than fortune.
 They never reached the heights of Iron Maiden, Def Leppard, Saxon, or even Diamond Head, and their line-ups have been too numerous to keep track of, bassist Lee Payne serving as the lone original member.

 Shut off the black metal for a moment.

 Unfortunately, the crowd was meager in size for a Friday night Pittsburgh gig, most of the too-cool attendees leaving after the exquisite Lady Beast, whom I’ve seen more times than any other band and who meld old-school metal magic and off-the-rails punk anarchy to shocking and convincing effect, eclipsing their studio material live, as steel-solid as it is.
 Their reputation as a ferocious concert draw is obviously growing.
-Just when I think I’m getting tired of seeing them, they remind me of how damn good they truly are.
-Deb Levine is a frontwoman’s frontwoman, and her band are absolute soldiers.
+Just when I think I’m getting tired of seeing them, they remind me of how damn good they truly are, Deb Levine becoming a frontwoman’s frontwoman, and her band are absolute soldiers.
 Hipsters wallowing in irony they are not.

 Crown of Earth are a prog metal act that hail from Philadelphia, and most impressive they were, merging Order of Nine to Evergrey and Haken and Threshold successfully, singer Danny Knight stunning the small crowd with his LaBrie-like throat, hitting glass-breaking notes with little effort.
 With only one album out to date since their 2012 inception, I hope they put some more music on tape and get it to the masses.